enten/udk/README.md

 * It need a container configuration file (standard configuration names are `udk.container.js`, `udk.config.js` or `udkfile.js`) ;
 * That container configuration can be empty or can specify some options and functions to change or override the child process behavior ;
+* If the option `hmr` is enabled (default behavior), client and server configurations will be update to inject entries and plugins needed for [HMR](https://webpack.js.org/concepts/hot-module-replacement/):
+  * Client's config: prepend entry [`webpack-hot-middleware/client.js`](https://github.com/glenjamin/webpack-hot-middleware/blob/master/client.js) and add webpack's plugins `HotModuleReplacementPlugin` and `NoEmitOnErrorsPlugin` ;
+  * Client's config: prepend entry [`webpack/hot/poll.js`](https://github.com/webpack/webpack/blob/master/hot/poll.js) and add webpack's plugins `HotModuleReplacementPlugin` and `NoEmitOnErrorsPlugin` ;
 * The child process instantiates a compiler (based on webpack config file found along the container config file) and executes its `watch` method ;
 * When a compilation is done the child process will require the server bundle (which has `node` as target) ;
 * The server bundle can be restarted at each compilation with the container option `serverAutoRestart` ;
-* If the server bundle exports an http server instance, the child process will try to decorate the request handler to inject the client stats (in JSON format) in each request under `res.locals.webpackClientStats` ;
+* If the server bundle exports an http server instance, the child process will try to decorate the request handler:
+  * It serves client's assets according to its stats under the webpack config options [`output.publicPath`](https://webpack.js.org/configuration/output/#output-publicpath) (or "/" by default) ;
+  * It uses [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) if option `hmr` is enabled ;
+  * It injects the client stats (in JSON format) in each request under `res.locals.webpackClientStats` ;
+* If the server bundle exports an http server instance, the child process will try to decorate
+* If option `hmr` is enable and the server bundle exports an http server instance,
 * The container will restart the child process when a metafile has changed (container config, webpack config and each metafiles specify in the container config under the option `metafiles`).

 ### Usage example

 *If you don't need to override default options and functions of the dev container, you can leave container configuration file empty.*

+*Note: the functions below are a simplified version of real ones*

 ```shell
 $ ./node_modules/.bin/udkc ./udk.container.js